 Music is ultimately a great distraction.
 It can be useful to have an album (digital or old-fashioned CD!) in the car for those days when you need a distraction on a long car journey or need to change the mood at home.
 Why not create a playlist of all their favourite tracks which they can put on when needed?
 Accompanying a favourite song with actions or a fun game can be great to motivate a child along on a ‘long’ walk (how many times have we pretended to be the Grand Old Duke of York!?) or maybe singing a song could be a good distraction at nappy changing time (try Head, shoulders knees and toes to label some body parts too)!

-There are so many ways to incorporate music into your daily life – the most successful rituals are those that fit easily into the day and are ones that you do not end up having to think about.
+There are so many ways to incorporate music into your daily life outside of our music classes – the most successful rituals are those that fit easily into the day and are ones that you do not end up having to think about.
 If you sing as part of your daily routine, your child will come to understand that singing is normal and join in too!

 For more on routines, visit: